NationalGenomicsInfrastructure/anglerfish/README.md

 * `anglerfish_stats.txt` Barcode statistics from anglerfish run
 * `fastqc/` raw output from fastqc (if run)
 * `multiqc/anglerfish_results_multiqc_report.html` Summary of demultiplexed reads

+## Credits

+The Anglerfish code was written by @remiolsen but it would not exist without the contributions of @FranBonath, @taborsak, @ssjunnebo and Carl Rubin.
+Also, the [Anglerfish logo](/docs/Anglerfish_logo.svg) was designed by @FranBonath.